peterkuma/ds-format/docs/_includes/cmds.md

 - *var*: Variable name or `none` to print a dataset attribute *attr*.
 If omitted, print all dataset attributes.
 - *attr*: Attribute name.
 - *input*: Input file.
+- *options*: See help for ds for global options.

 Examples: